uLucasFraga/restassured_for_studies/README.md

 ![QA CI/CD](https://github.com/uLucasFraga/restassured_for_studies/workflows/QA%20CI/CD/badge.svg?branch=master)

-Repository with automated test for API using the frameworks: restassured and junit
+Repository with automated tests for API using the frameworks: restassured and junit

 > Testing and validating REST services in Java with [RESTASSURED:](https://github.com/rest-assured/rest-assured)